JetBrains/intellij-sdk-docs/basics/architectural_overview/modifying_psi.md

 ## Creating the New PSI

-The PSI elements to add to the tree, or to replace the existing PSI elements, are normally *created from text*.
+The PSI elements to add to the tree, or to replace existing PSI elements, are normally *created from text*.
 In the most general case, you use the `createFileFromText` method of [`PsiFileFactory`](upsource:///platform/core-api/src/com/intellij/psi/PsiFileFactory.java) to create a new file that contains the code construct which you need to add to the tree or to use as a replacement for an existing element, traverse the resulting tree to locate the specific element that you need, and then pass that